gwenvador/simple-arduino-crypto-display/README.md

 # Simple Arduino Crypto Display

-### NOTE: Coinmarket cap have changed their API and this project currently does not work with it
+### Updated the code to have better display and some nice infographics

 ![alt text](https://i.imgur.com/QcoTabI.png "Display")